Katalyst99/alx-higher_level_programming/0x03-python-data_structures/README.md

 You can assume that the list only contains integers You are not allowed to cast integers into strings
 You have to use str.format() to print integers

+4. Replace in a copy:
+Write a function that replaces an element in a list at a specific position without modifying the original list (like in C).

+Prototype: def new_in_list(my_list, idx, element):
+If idx is negative, the function should return a copy of the original list If idx is out of range (> of number of element in my_list), the function should return a copy of the original list You are not allowed to import any module
+You are not allowed to use try/except